santiagosayshey/DigiBrain/content/AI Prompt.md

 I have provided additional context on the desired notes below.
 Please use this information as a guide for what you should write:

-[Insert additional context or examples here]
+No additional context for this

 Using these callouts and elements helps create modular notes that are easy to navigate and understand.
 The goal is to break down complex topics into digestible chunks rather than presenting large blocks of text.